Get 50% off our limited company packages for your first three months

-We make numerous references in our Crunch Knowledge articles to freelancers, contractors , and small businesses – after all, that’s who we’re here for!
+We make numerous references in our Crunch Knowledge articles to freelancers, contractors, consultants, and small businesses – after all, that’s who we’re here for!
 The way you describe yourself can affect the type of work you get, how much you get paid, and how much you get charged for things like insurance.

 A freelancer is a flexible worker who may or may not work via a contract.
 Often they don’t.
 They may work from the comfort of their own humble abode, or for the more profitable freelancer, from their luxury apartment in some fashionable leafy London suburb.
 Some don’t even get out of bed to work, they just slouch there with a laptop resting on their lap.